-Review the homeowners’ policy to verify coverage of possessions that are being taken to college, or if separate insurance riders are needed to cover items such as computers, musical instruments, televisions or other items.
+Review the homeowners’ policy to verify coverage of possessions that are being taken to college, or if separate insurance riders are needed to cover items such as computers, mobile devices, musical instruments, televisions or other items.

 - Home owner’s insurance should cover personal possessions if the student lives in a dorm and is still considered a dependent.
 If not, look into renter’s insurance.